Tiger4Code/Terraform-with-Custom-Targets/README.md

 ## Purpose

-This script is designed to:
-- Run `terraform plan` only for the Terraform files listed in `target.txt`.
-- Perform `terraform apply` or `terraform destroy` on the targeted files, with an optional confirmation step.
-- Provide an easy way to automate the `plan`, `apply`, and `destroy` commands on a selective set of Terraform files.
+This script is designed to provide an easy way to automate the `plan`, `apply`, and `destroy` commands on a selective set of Terraform files.

 ## Prerequisites